samdark/yii2-cookbook/book/scaling.md

-# Configuring a Yii2 Application for an Multiple Servers Stack
+# Configuring a Yii2 Application for a Multiple Servers Stack

 These instructions are focused on configuring Yii2 to be a stateless application.
 Stateless application means each of your servers should be the exact same copy as possible.
 They should not store data in the instance.
 Stateless instances means more scalable architecture.
 Current deployment method described is pretty basic.
 More efficient and complex deployment methods may be described in the future.